edstott/EEE1labs/DECA/IssieStick/section1.md

 After all the stages successfully complete you will see digits counting on the LED array.
 You can reset the counter by pushing the centre button.

+## Build errors

+The hardware build system does not yet produce meaningful errors, partially because it uses third-party tools.

+### Synthesis fails
+The synthesis step can fail for the following reasons:

+- There are errors in your sheets.
+Go to the simulation tab and check that simulation is available.
+If not, fix the errors that are reported
+- The project is stored in a directory path that contains spaces.
+In OneDrive for Windows, you can work around this without moving your files by creating a link to your Issie project directory with a different path.
+[This guide tells you how.] (https://blog.jongallant.com/2020/01/onedrive-rename-remove-spaces-from-folder-name/)
+- OSS tools are not available.
+Make sure you run Issie in the OSS environemnt as described above every time you want to build.
+- (Mac only) Your project folder does not contain the 'hdl' folder with the build dependencies.

+### Place and route fails
+The place and route step can fail for the following reasons:

+- You are trying to build a sheet that isn't the main sheet.
+- Your sheet contains port names that don't exist on the IssieStick.
+Refer to the example projects to see the correct port names.

+### Upload fails
+The upload step can fail for the following reasons:

+- The IssieStick isn't connected